1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Lead-Based Paint Disclosure – If the property was built prior to 1978, this form must be provided by the lessor to the lessee.
+1. Lead-Based Paint Disclosure (PDF) – If the property was built before 1978, the landlord must give this form to the tenant to disclose their knowledge of lead paint on the premises.[1]

 Security Deposits